What is Sciatica?

-When nerves get pressed on or irritated, they send warnings messages to the brain in the form of pain, burning sensation, reduced or altered sensation.
+When nerves get pressed on or irritated, they send warning messages to the brain in the form of pain, burning sensation, reduced or altered sensation.
 Sometimes the irritation of the nerve causes weakness in a certain muscle group (called a ‘myotome’) that is supplied by that nerve.

 ‘Numbness’ means the nerve is dead and if you were to put a needle into your leg you would not feel it – if you can feel a needle being stuck into you then your sensation is reduced and is not described as ‘numbness’.
-Although reduced and altered sensation maybe very annoying, and sometimes debilitating, it is not the same as pain – it is important to distinguish between pain and reduced/altered sensation.
+Although reduced and altered sensation maybe very annoying, and sometimes debilitating, it is not the same as pain – it is important to distinguish between pain and reduced or altered sensation.